Bielik20/ng-lazy-forms/README.md

 Those "small loosely coupled components" are conventionally called "Lazy Controls".
 They are small, reusable components that depend on metadata to create complex forms.
 They do not ship with that library, it is up to the developer to create and maintain them.

-In this tutorial we are recreating Reactive Forms tutorial but "Super power" and "sidekick" will be made using standard Reactive Forms simply to show that they can be used alongside Lazy Forms.
+In this tutorial, we are recreating Reactive Forms tutorial but "Superpower" and "Sidekick" will be made using standard Reactive Forms simply to show that they can be used alongside Lazy Forms.

 This means that following Lazy Controls are required:

 - `default` - to display standard text/number controls.
-- `select` - to display dropdown control.
+- `select` - to display drop-down control.
 - `address` - to display 4 encapsulated control (street, city, state, zip code).
-- `address-array` - to manage array of addresses.
+- `address-array` - to manage an array of addresses.

 Lazy Control is a regular Angular Component that implements `LazyControlComponent` class: